Student Projects General Information

 Key research challenges now involve how to deal with concurrency in formal proofs; development of new ways to build reliable and trustworthy systems (including using new languages and language run-times), and ways to design systems that can have have provable system-level properties, while not having every line of code formally verified.

-The group consists of about half a dozen UNSW academic staff, conjoint staff from aligned companies, and collaboration partners at the Australian National University, the University of Melbourne, and the University of Adelaide.
-In addition we have a number of full or part-time engineering/support staff (research assistants and engineers, some PhD qualified), PhD students, and a undergraduates and coursework Masters students.
+The group consists of about half a dozen UNSW academic staff, and a number of adjunct academics from universities we collaborate with.
+In addition we have a large number of full or part-time engineering/support staff (research assistants and engineers, some PhD qualified), PhD students, and a undergraduates and coursework Masters students.

 We are well-equipped with state-of-the-art computing equipment, and have experience with a large range of computer architectures, especially x86, Arm and RISC-V. We have facilities for designing and building new hardware where necessary for research.